Skip to main content

 Marine Algae Anti-Aging vs Japanese Botanical Hydration

 ELEMIS backs its anti-wrinkle claims with Padina Pavonica — a Mediterranean algae with clinical trial data showing measurable wrinkle reduction.
 Chlorella and Ginkgo Biloba add antioxidant protection.
 The formula is designed to actively combat wrinkles, not just hydrate.
 Tatcha's Hadasei-3 complex hydrates and plumps, which visually softens fine lines through moisture expansion rather than structural repair.
 Both improve how skin looks.
 ELEMIS's approach targets the wrinkle itself; Tatcha's approach masks the wrinkle with hydration.
 For long-term anti-aging, ELEMIS has the deeper mechanism.
+See our best luxury moisturizers ranked for how both perform against the wider field.

 Winner: ELEMIS Pro-Collagen Cream